feram18/led-stock-ticker/README.md

 Modify and include [flags](#Flags) as needed for your particular setup.
 Running as root is necessary in order for the matrix to render.
 Privileges are dropped after initialization.

+Additionally, you can [create a `systemd` service](https://github.com/feram18/led-stock-ticker/wiki/Create-Systemd-Service) to manage the application.

 ### Debug
 If you are experiencing issues, enable debug messages by appending the `--debug` flag to your execution command, logs are written to the `led-stock-ticker.log` file.